 Washington D.C. vigial for Heather Heyer.
 Photo Credit: tedeytan / Flickr

 Tomorrow a memorial service will be held for Heather at the Paramount Theater in Charlottesville.
 Attendees will be wearing purple in her honor.
-As those who knew and loved her cope with their loss, it’s up to the rest of us to take a lesson from this Mindful Hero.
+Those who knew and loved her cope with their loss.
+It’s up to the rest of us to take a lesson from this Mindful Hero.
 We must strive to do better, to be better.
 Fostering unity and justice in this country takes courage, something Heather had in spades.
 As Heyer’s father told CNN, “[Heather] was always passionate about the beliefs she held, she had a bigger backbone than I did.”